JarkkoPar/Utility_AI_GDExtension/README.md

 There are also specialized sensor nodes for adding vision to the AI agents, handling ranges, booleans, for instance.

+**Utility enabled Behaviour Tree nodes**

+The UtilityAI Behaviour Tree nodes can be used independelty as a regular behaviour tree.
+However, they have been designed to work with Utility based Considerations and the Node Query System, which allows for more complex behaviour for your AI agents.
+The available nodes are:

+ * UtilityAIBTRoot node that is the "main" node when using the Utility enabled Behaviour Trees
+ * UtilityAIBTSequence node and UtilityAIBTRandomSequence node
+ * UtilityAIBTSelector node and UtilityAIBTRandomSelector node
+ * UtilityAIBTParallel node
+ * UtilityAIBTScoreBasedPicker node for picking child nodes based on their utility
+ * UtilityAIBTRunNQSQuery node for running NQS Queries
+ * UtilityAIBTInverter node
+ * UtilityAIBTRepeater and UtilityAIBTRepeatUntil nodes
+ * UtilityAIBTLimiter node
+ * UtilityAIBTLeaf node you use to create your own actions
+ * UtilityAIBTFixedResult node that serves as both AlwaysSucceed and AlwaysFail nodes
+ * UtilityAIBTNodeReference node to allow referencing subtrees and modular behaviour tree development
+ * UtilityAIBTPassThrough node and UtilityAIBTPassBy node
+ * UtilityAIBTCooldownMsec, UtilityAIBTCooldownUsec and UtilityAICooldownTicks nodes

 **Node Query System nodes**

 The UtilityAI Node Query System is used to perform utility based queries to find Top N nodes that fit the set criteria.
 It as two types of nodes: Search Spaces and Search Criteria.
+A NodeQuerySystem-singleton can be used to set a per physics frame time budget for all the queries and to control the CPU-time of all the queries.

 A Search Space defines a set of nodes you will use in your query: